sebastiancarlos/beachpatrol/README.md

   Chromium.
 Firefox has slightly less advanced plugins currently, so users might encounter some issues such as Cloudflare's false positives, and extra Google captchas.
+- Active page detection (tracking which tab is currently focused) only works with Chromium.
+Firefox support is planned for a future browser extension release.
+For now, `activePage` will always be `null` when using Firefox.

 ## You might also like